Damai (Transjakarta)

 Damai (formerly Indosiar) is a Transjakarta bus rapid transit station located on Daan Mogot Street, Wijaya Kusuma, Grogol Petamburan, West Jakarta, Indonesia, serving Corridors 3 and 8.
 It is named after a small street opposite the station.
 The station is adjacent with the television studios of Indosiar (hence its former name), as well as its parent company Emtek.

 On 6 November 2023, the then-named Indosiar station was closed for revitalisation works.
 It reopened on 15 June 2024 as Damai station.
-The station was renamed to Damai in late December 2023, during the revitalisation.
+The station was renamed during the revitalisation process in late December 2023.

 Building and layout

 When it was first opened, it had one bus bay on each side and was accessible through a skybridge.
 Due to the roadworks that increased the elevation of Daan Mogot Street, the old station platform was no longer level with the buses, so the station was extended with a new platform and the old platform fell into disuse.

 After revitalisation works, the station has a similar design to that of Grogol station, with six bus bays on each side of the platform.
 It also has disabled-friendly toilets and praying rooms.